 Domnikov was taken to a hospital with injuries to the skull and brain.
 After surgery and two months in a coma, the journalist died on July 16 in the Burdenko Neurosurgery Institute in central Moscow.

 In August 2007, five members of a notorious criminal gang were convicted of murdering Domnikov.
-They were sentenced to prison terms varying from 18 years to life for the Domnikov slaying and numerous other crimes.
+They were sentenced to prison terms varying from 18 years to life for the Domnikov slaying and other crimes.
+Among them were Eduard Tagiryanov, the leader of a criminal group and an alleged organizer of the attack, who was sentenced to life in prison, and Albert Khuzin, who was accused of executing the attack on Domnikov and sentenced to 25 years in a high security prison, media reported.